 On the other hand, if you prefer to avoid using fertilizers (me too!), provide nutrients by amending the soil with organic matter like compost, manure, or even banana peels.

 Pests And Diseases

-Climbing plants tend to avoid pests and diseases since they don’t grow on the ground where pests and bacteria live.
-However, there are a few things to keep an eye out for as you grow your peas in containers.
+Climbing plants avoid pests and diseases since they don’t grow on the ground where pests and bacteria live.
+However, keep an eye out for a few things as you grow your peas in containers.